Cooking with Confidence....Simplified versions of everyday recipes - for ANYONE wishing to learn to cook.

 I haven’t always been as comfortable in the kitchen as I am now.
 I am old enough to have been taught the basics of cooking during Home Economics lessons at school but that doesn’t help much when you find yourself in your own kitchen and everything has to somehow all finish at the same time – that’s stressful!

-So….with over 50,000 meals under my belt I decided I had enough experience to recreate our favourite family recipes in a way that our son Richard could follow.
-They had to contain only essential information but with consistent instructions for Richard to be able to follow on his own.
+So….with over 50,000 meals under my belt and masses of experience with creating simple systems for others I decided to recreate our favourite family recipes.
+They had to contain only essential information but with consistent instructions for Richard, our son, to be able to follow on his own.

 I cannot tell you how thrilling it was the first time we were proudly served pancakes by Richard – he needed no other guidance or support in the kitchen apart from my step by step recipe.
 He has since gone on to create complete meals on his own and is totally thrilled each time he does – every meal appearing on Facebook for others to admire!

 I passionately believe that everyone should be able to experience this feeling of accomplishment, allowing them to grow in confidence and gain valuable life skills.
-I soon realised that this unique way of presenting information would benefit many others and so the Easy Spoonfuls Cookery Club was born!
+I soon realised that this unique way of presenting information would benefit many others and so Easy Spoonfuls was born!

 Who do we help?

-Many people have contacted us to say how much the Cookery Club has helped them.
+Many people have contacted us to say how much Easy Spoonfuls has helped them.

 - Wives who now have husbands who actually enjoy cooking the evening meal!